hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 ## SSH Key

 Set an SSH key here if the configuration sources Terraform modules from other repos.
 The SSH key must have read access to the module repos.
-If no SSH keys are listed here, visit "Manage SSH Keys" in the Organization settings.
+See also [Assigning Keys to Workspaces](./ssh-keys#assigning-keys-to-workspaces).
+If no SSH keys are listed here, visit "Manage SSH Keys" in the Organization settings or review [Adding and Deleting Keys](./ssh-keys.html#adding-and-deleting-keys).

 ## Include submodules on clone